 Sunflower seed oil.
 Emollient.
 Sunflower oil is widely used in skincare and in this particular case it forms the base for the tocopherol (vitamin E) we use in the product.
 Sunflower seed oil on its own has a high concentration of natural vitamin E, and is especially well suited for dry and dehydrated skin, due to a high linoleic acid content (at around 60%), which aids in strengthening the skin barrier.

 Thickening, gel forming and emulsion stabilising.
 A natural and commonly used mainly thickener and gelling agent in cosmetics, xanthan gum is a polysaccharide produced through Bacterial fermentation of pure culture Xanthomonas Campestris with protein and carbohydrate sources, in this case from soy or corn.
+In our Cream, it is combined with sclerotium gum, lecithin, pullulan and silica to lend that lovely gel meets cream feel.

 Film forming.
 Also known as gum arabic, acacia gum is a natural gum consisting of the hardened sap of two species of the acacia tree.
 In cosmetics, acacia gum is used for it's ability to create less stringy, or slimy and sticky, gels.
 The acacia gum we use is ethically and sustainably handpicked in Africa, and is a 100% renewable raw material.

 Skin conditioning and preservative.
 Sodium levulinate is the sodium salt of levulinic acid, which is an organic acid derived from in this case sugarcane.
-Together with potassium sorbate it makes up the preservative system in our serum.

 Buffering agent.
 Citric acid is a commonly used buffering, i.e. pH adjusting, agent in cosmetics.
 It is made through bacterial fermentation and shifts the pH of the product into the acidic range.
 This is closer to the natural pH of the skin, which may range from 4 to 7, but is usually thought to be between 5 and 6, with recent studies, however, indicating it to be below 5.